How can I get a personal loan if I’m self-employed?

 - Personal identification.
 Depending on the lender, this may be your driver’s license, passport or state ID.
 You’ll either need to copy your ID and fax it over to the lender or scan it and attach the digital file to your application.

 Lenders may view your application as more risky if your income fluctuates a lot and in turn offer you a loan at a higher interest rate to mitigate that risk.
 Keep in mind that if you don’t qualify on your own, you could apply for a cosigner loan with someone who’s willing to be responsible for the loan should you be unable to make payments.
+Use our calculator to estimate how much you can afford to borrow based on your annual income.

 How can I compare my options?